 3. Don’t use the tumble dryer – a washing line is free

-We know it’s cold and wet right now, but when the sun is shining, it’s definitely worth getting outside and hanging your laundry on the washing line instead of the tumble dryer.
+When the sun is shining, it’s definitely worth getting outside and hanging your laundry on the washing line instead of the tumble dryer.

 4. Give up the luxurious long baths